neuralpain/qbactivator/README.md

 ### A few things before you start

-- An internet connection is **required** for activation and adding users.
-It needs that one free phone call to let Intuit know that it's safe.
+- An internet connection *is not* required for activation or adding users, i.e., offline activation is available; but you can let it have that one free phone call to let Intuit know that it's safe.
 - Manually running the QuickBooks POS installer or entering any keys into the installer **is not required** as the script will handle these tasks.
 You only need to click on the "Next" and "Finish" buttons.
 - Remember that you **should not** launch QuickBooks Point of Sale after installation.
 Ensure that you uncheck the "Launch QuickBooks" option before clicking on "Finish" and proceeding with the activation process.
 If QuickBooks is launched, however, the activator should close it automatically.
 - It is recommended to **avoid** installing updates through the application due to some of the features being blocked (ref. [#27][issue_27]), though they are available here if you want to [download them yourself](https://github.com/neuralpain/qbactivator/wiki#optional-updates-for-quickbooks-pos-software-from-intuit).